imsaeed/tornchatdiscord/README.md

 Torn Chat to Discord!
-To use, you must have Tampermonkey.
+To use, you must have Tampermonkey / Greasemonkey

 NOTE: CLICKING BELOW LINK MAY ASK YOU TO INSTALL A SCRIPT FROM TAMPERMONKEY.
 IF SO, CLICK YES, AND IGNORE THE BELOW INSTRUCTIONS!